 Incoming Freshmen (Graduating Class of 2022)

 Academic scholarships are available for a select number of incoming freshmen students who attain the highest scores on the HSPT entrance exam and have achieved high academic standing in their current school.
-To be considered for a scholarship, your child MUST take the High School Placement Test entrance exam on either Saturday October 28, 2017, or Saturday, November 11, 2017.
+To be considered for a scholarship, your child MUST take the High School Placement Test entrance exam scheduled for Saturday, December 15th, at 9:00 a.m.